fluxcd/flux-kustomize-example/README.md

 automatic releases and supporting all `fluxctl` commands) to manage both clusters while minimizing duplicated declarations.

-`staging` and `producction` are almost identical, they both deploy a [`podinfo`](https://github.com/stefanprodan/k8s-podinfo) service.
+`staging` and `production` are almost identical, they both deploy a [`podinfo`](https://github.com/stefanprodan/k8s-podinfo) service.
 However, we have different requirments for each cluster: